- Judicial Online Search app brings our top databases together. Use it to search active warrants, current inmates

 more

-Hold civil court (both justice and small claims) as quickly and judiciously as possible to relieve the caseload of the higher courts.
-Also, the four courts have criminal jurisdiction over such cases as
+possible to relieve the caseload of the higher courts.
+Also, the four courts have criminal jurisdiction

-bad checks,
+bad checks, truancy,

-some traffic offenses, issue peace bonds and hold hearings.
-The judges also perform magisterial duties for criminal complaints, ordering arrests, search warrants, examining trials and appointing
+hearings.
+The judges also perform magisterial duties for criminal complaints, ordering arrests, search

 legal counsel...